 Notice of Contingency Plans for Distance Learning

-Pursuant to Standard 107(a)(1), the University of Kansas School of Law requested and was granted by the ABA an emergency variance for the 2020-21 academic year from strict application of the limits on distance education as outlined in Standard 306(e) due to the coronavirus pandemic.
-This variance has been extended for the spring 2022 semester.
-The emergency variance provides the law school with the flexibility it needs to both meet is ABA obligations and respond to health and safety concerns of individual students and faculty and comply with the university, state, and local requirements that may be imposed.
+In accordance with Standard 107(a)(1), the University of Kansas School of Law requested and was granted by the ABA an emergency variance for the 2020-21 academic year from the strict application of the limits on distance education as outlined in Standard 306(e) due to the coronavirus pandemic.
+This variance was extended for the spring 2022 semester.
+The emergency variance provides the law school with the flexibility it needs to meet its ABA obligations, respond to individual students and faculty health and safety concerns, and comply with the university, state, and local requirements that may be imposed.